Pride: LGBTQ+ Pride

-LGBT pride is a worldwide movement which recognizes that lesbian, gay, bisexual, transgender, and queer (LGBTQ+) individuals should be proud of their sexual orientation and gender identity.
-LGBT pride includes advocacy for equal rights and benefits for LGBT people.
+LGBTQ+ pride is a worldwide movement which recognizes that lesbian, gay, bisexual, transgender, and queer (LGBTQ+) individuals should be proud of their sexual orientation and gender identity.
+LGBTQ+ pride includes advocacy for equal rights and benefits for LGBTQ+ people.
 The movement has three main premises: that people should be proud of their sexual orientation and gender identity; that sexual diversity is a gift; and that sexual orientation and gender identity are inherent and cannot be intentionally altered.

-The word "pride" is used in this case as an antonym for "shame."
-It is an affirmation of self and community.
+The word "pride" is used in this case as an antonym for "shame," and as an affirmation of self and community.
 The modern gay pride movement began after the Stonewall riots—the nearly week-long uprising between New York City youth and police officers following a raid of Stonewall Inn—of the late 1960s.
 In June 1970, the first pride parade in the United States commemorated the one-year anniversary of the Stonewall riots.
 Today, there are pride parades and celebrations in many cities and towns throughout the world, and numerous countries recognize an annual Pride Month, most commonly in June.